hodefoting/mrg/README.md

 Backends / dependencies
 =======================

-MicroRaptor Gui has three independent backends it can use, SDL-1.2, GTK+-3.0 and ANSI/vt100 terminals, the GTK backend provides both full application hosting, and a widget for use as a canvas in GTK+applications.
+MicroRaptor Gui has three independent backends it can use: SDL-1.2, GTK+-3.0 and ANSI/vt100 terminals.

+The GTK backend provides both full application hosting, and a widget for use as a canvas in GTK+applications.
 The terminal backends has mouse support, is utf8 native and for simple text-centric applications you can even build static libraries skipping even the cairo support.